createdbypete/createdbypete.com/_posts/articles/2012-08-27-ruby-on-rails-development-with-mac-os-x-mountain-lion.markdown

 rbenv rehash
 ```

-Rails has a number of dependencies to install so don’t be surprised if you see loads of other gems being installed at the same time.
+Rails has a number of dependencies to install so don't be surprised if you see loads of other gems being installed at the same time.

 ## Your first Rails project

 Ready to put all this to good use and start your first project?
-Good, we’re going to create a new project called ```helloworld```.
+Good, we're going to create a new project called ```helloworld```.

 ```bash
 rails new helloworld
 cd helloworld
 ```

-Now we’re going to set the local Ruby version for this project to make sure this stays constant, even if we change the global version later on.
+Now we're going to set the local Ruby version for this project to make sure this stays constant, even if we change the global version later on.
 This command will write automatically to ```.ruby-version``` in your project directory.
 This file will automatically change the Ruby version within this folder and warn you if you don't have it installed.

 ```bash
 rbenv local 2.0.0-p0
 ```

-Now run Bundler to install all the project gems into ```vendor/bundle```, they are kept with the project locally and won’t interfere with anything else outside.
+Now run Bundler to install all the project gems into ```vendor/bundle```, they are kept with the project locally and won't interfere with anything else outside.

 ```bash
 bundle install